haosulab/ManiSkill/examples/baselines/experimental/sac_moe/README.md

 ## Citation

-If you use this beta playground please cite the following
+If you use this SAC MoE please cite the following

 ```
 @inproceedings{DBLP:conf/icml/HaarnojaZAL18,